blueriversys/whitegate/README.md

 See the deployed website here: http://whitegatecondo.com

-If you need something similar to be developed for you, send us an email: joesilva01862@gmail.com
+If you need a similar website to be created for you, send us an email: joesilva01862@gmail.com

 Thanks.